The course is included in these curricula and study modules

 - be able to produce an independent

-essay on the subject matter - be able to verbally discuss and
+- be able to verbally discuss and

 problematize media history